marcosheng2000/search-and-go/README.md

 ## 📁 Notes

 The real-time departure data was retrieved via the Deutsche Bahn public API during the hackathon weekend.
-As the data source was temporary and hosted externally by the event organizers, the original live data is no longer available.
+As the data source was temporary and hosted externally by other developers, the original live data is no longer available.